-This information should be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The preapplication may not exceed three pages, with a minimum text font size of 11 point and margins no smaller than one inch on all sides.
-Figures and references, if included, must fit within the three-page limit.
+The text of the pre-application shall have a minimum text font size of 11 point and margins no smaller than 1 inch on all sides.
+Figures and key web-accessible literature references must fit within the three-page limit.